OpenTwinCities/opentwincities.github.com/events/_posts/2014-06-24-open-work-meetup.md

 **Note the location change.
 We will be meeting at Metro State while construction occurs at the Humphrey School.**

-We'll be having our monthly open work meetup again at Metro State's Midway Campus on May 27th at 6pm.
+We'll be having our monthly open work meetup again at Metro State's Midway Campus on June 24th at 6pm.
 Bring yourself, your skills, you passion, and your ideas.
 We'll bring pizza.

 If you're looking for project ideas, please checkout the